Jimmy Butler NBA Preview vs. the Bulls

-The Miami Heat, with Jimmy Butler, face off versus the Chicago Bulls at 7:30 PM ET on Thursday.
+Jimmy Butler's Miami Heat hit the court versus the Chicago Bulls at 8:00 PM ET on Saturday.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.